-Related Persons have direct influence or control in the investment decisions ("Non- Managed Accounts") and in which Reportable Securities are held or are capable of being held to a broker-dealer to which the Compliance Department has access via the Firm's compliance portal (an "Approved Broker").
+- Within sixty (60) calendar days of becoming an Access Person, every new Access Person must transfer all Non-Managed Accounts in which Reportable Securities are held or are capable of being held to a broker-dealer to which the Compliance Department has access via the Firm's compliance portal (an "Approved Broker").
 Subsequently, any new Non-Managed Accounts opened on behalf of such Access Person or his or her Related Person in which Reportable Securities will be held or transacted must be established with an Approved Broker.
 The Compliance Department maintains a list of Approved Brokers, which can be found on the Firm's compliance portal site.
-Holdings and transactions in Reportable Securities in these accounts are electronically reported to the Compliance Department by the Approved Brokers through the compliance portal.

-- Any exception to the Approved Broker policy above must be approved in writing by a Compliance Officer. - By the Compliance Due Date and no later than thirty (30) calendar days after each quarter end, every Access Person is required to certify all Affiliated Accounts via the Firm's compliance portal.
+Holdings and transactions in Reportable Securities in these accounts are electronically reported to the Compliance Department by the Approved Brokers through the compliance portal. - Any exception to the Approved Broker policy above must be approved in writing by a Compliance Officer. - By the Compliance Due Date and no later than thirty (30) calendar days after each quarter end, every Access Person is required to certify all Affiliated Accounts via the Firm's compliance portal.
 Any updates to an Access Person's accounts must be reported via the Firm's compliance portal within thirty (30) calendar days of opening or closing of such Affiliated Account. - By the Compliance Due Date and no later than thirty (30) calendar days after each quarter end, every Access Person is required to certify via the Firm's compliance portal, all transactions in Reportable Securities in Non-Managed Accounts, as recorded by the system during the quarter.
-Any transactions in Reportable Securities in a Non-Managed Account not included within the Firm's compliance portal should be reported separately by the Access Person. - By the Compliance Due Date and no later than forty-five (45) calendar days following the end of each calendar year (i.e., February 14), every Access Person is required to certify, via the Firm's compliance portal, such Access Person's Affiliated Accounts and Reportable Securities holdings in all Non-Managed Accounts as of year- end.
-Any holdings in Reportable Securities in a Non-Managed Account not included within the Firm's compliance portal should be reported separately by the Access Person.
+Any transactions in Reportable Securities in a Non-Managed Account not included within the Firm's compliance portal should be reported separately by the Access Person. - By the Compliance Due Date and no later than forty-five (45) calendar days following the end of each calendar year (i.e., February 14), every Access Person is required to certify, via the Firm's compliance portal, such Access Person's and their Related Persons' holdings of Reportable Securities in Non-Managed Affiliated Accounts as of year- end, including Reportable Securities holdings held in Automatic Investment Plans.
+Any holdings in Reportable Securities in a Non-Managed Account or an Automated Investment Plan, not already reflected within the Firm's compliance portal, should be reported separately by the Access Person.